Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Height-dependent statistics of velocity and temperature

 \subsection{Probability density function of velocity and temperature fluctuations}

 The probability density functions (PDFs) of velocity and temperature fluctuations show marked variations with Rayleigh number -- the distributions tend to become narrower with increasing $Ra$, as seen in figure~\ref{fig:vt_pdfs}.
 In the figure, the PDFs of the temperature fluctuation $\theta$ are shown for cross-sectional planes taken at 4 different heights from the bottom plate, namely $z=\delta_{T,\mathrm{rms}}$, $2\delta_{T,\mathrm{rms}}$, $4\delta_{T,\mathrm{rms}}$, and $8\delta_{T,\mathrm{rms}}$, in the upper row.
+With increasing distance from the wall the temperature field gets increasingly mixed which manifests in the narrower distributions.

 The corresponding PDF of the velocity magnitude $U=|{\bm u}|$ and vertical velocity component $u_z$ are presented in the middle and bottom rows respectively.
-Note that unlike in the previous section, where the velocity fluctuations were sampled at multiples of $\delta_{U,\mathrm{rms}}$, the PDFs are calculated at planes corresponding to $\delta_{T,\mathrm{rms}}$ here.
+Note that unlike in the previous section, where the velocity fluctuations were sampled at multiples of $\delta_{U,\mathrm{rms}}$, the PDFs are calculated here also at planes corresponding to $\delta_{T,\mathrm{rms}}\approx \delta_T$ for comparison between both fields.
+The thermal boundary layer thickness is our reference scale for comparisons of the statistics of both fields.
+In \cite{Samuel2024}, we showed that the ratio of $\delta_{U,{\rm rms}}/\delta_{T,{\rm rms}}$ grows with $Ra$, see table \ref{tab:trms}.
 The PDFs for temperature are distinctly different at the edge of the thermal boundary layer, as compared with the other heights.
 The range of bins of the distributions is kept constant for all the heights to clearly indicate their narrowing or widening, as we transition from the wall to the bulk.

+We also see that the support of the PDF of the vertical velocity component $u_z$, which again is not rescaled by the rms value, decreases with growing $Ra$.
+The reason for this observation is connected to the fact that we probe at heights taken in units of $\delta_T$ and that the ratio of the fluctuation scale thicknesses of $\delta_{U,{\rm rms}}$ to $\delta_{T,{\rm rms}}$ increases with $Ra$.

+Table \ref{tab:skew} summarizes the skewness values of the distributions from figure \ref{fig:vt_pdfs}.
+The following trends can be observed.
+For $Ra\ge 10^8$, the skewness of the PDF of the temperature fluctuations with respect to $Ra$ remains in a similar range; it, however, increases with growing wall distance at fixed $Ra$.
+This is a manifestation of the plume clustering, which we analyzed in Shevkar et al. (2025).
+Contrarily, the skewness of the PDF of the vertical fluctuations decreases at fixed $Ra$ with increasing wall distance.
+We interpret this as a manifestation of the enhanced vigor of turbulence away from the wall with growing Rayleigh number.
+This symmetrizes the vertical velocity distribution.